CLCStriders/striders/pages/boddington-10.md

 * Join us at the Clavell & Hind Brewery Tap for prize giving at 11.15.
 All competitors will receive a free drink
 * Please support our hosts The Gloucester Old Spot and Clavell & Hind by staying for a drink or booking for lunch
-* [Origin Health](https://originhealthgroup.com/) will be on hand offering post run massages and advice, they will be setup in the conservatory at the back of Clavell & Hind

 ---